Anne is a history buff with a passion for the weird and unusual. She enjoys learning about the tragic and the scientific.

 Then there is the lifespan of the virus.
 If the zombie virus is anything like cold or flu viruses, then it will be able to live on surfaces for days.
 Maybe a zombie brushed against that doorknob and left a bit of infected blood.
 Now you've gone and touched it a few days later looking for supplies.
 Did you remember to wash your hands before touching those supplies?
 Think wearing gloves makes you safe?
 You know you'll probably be touching them without gloves at some point.
 Congratulations!
 You have just increased your chance of infecting yourself.

 What if the zombie virus can survive in water?
 How do you know your purification methods will work in killing it?
 What if they don't?
-Makes taking a drink of water very scary, doesn't it?
+Makes taking a drink of water very scary.
 Maybe it's capable of living in the soil you've just made your bed on.
 Maybe it can infect flora.
 What if it can be passed across several species of animals and you're not sure if that animal you just hunted carries the virus?
-Hopefully, some people will have a natural immunity.
-Hopefully, no one is a Typhoid Mary who has the virus, shows no symptoms, and can still spread it.
+Hopefully, some people will have natural immunity.
+Hopefully, no one is a Typhoid Mary who has the virus, shows no symptoms, but can still spread it.
 One way or another, it's probably going to get you.

 Zombie related media often portrays the determined "bad guys" who see an opportunity to exploit others and gain power.
 It's not for nothing.
 Unfortunately, this stereotypical bad guy character is based on truth.
 There have always been people who seek power, in good times and bad.
 When things are bad, it's often good for the bad guys.
 It is reasonable to think that there will be a percentage of people who will become the stereotypical bad guy we see in zombie movies and tv shows.
 There's no reason to think that people won't see themselves as being able to obtain positions of power.